pantphot/thesis/README.md

     * variable_length_pub.py:  Publishes variable length messages with given increase step and frequency.
 Only works with ROS2 crystal
     * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library .
 4. detection:
     * detection.cpp: Initializes a ROS 2 node which subscribes to an /image topic and performs face or body detection on received image.
-The node then publishes the region of interest on topic region_of_interest.
+The node then publishes the nettools_msgs/RoiWithHeader.msg on topic region_of_interest.

 # Prerequisites
 1. ROS2 bouncy or crystal